Getting started with Babylon¶

 ]

-The initial configuration is fetched from Vault and then persisted in two different backends to ensure consistency and recovery.
-This persisted configuration is referred to as the Babylon state.
+The initial configuration is fetched from Kubernetes secrets, and the state is generated during deployment.
+It is then persisted in two different backends to ensure consistency and recovery.

-Where Babylon state is stored
+Where the Babylon state is stored

-The state is saved in two places:
+The state is saved in two locations:

-- Remote backend (Azure Storage Blob) →
+- Remote backend (cloud) β

 State file specification¶